-The maximum size of a map must not exceed A3 (420 mm x 297 mm or 17 x 11 inches) and its surface should be flat; the map can be made using any material, but pasted-on objects may not be higher than 5 mm or 0.2 inch.

-- Any number of "systems of projection" can be used to generate the coastlines and other base material (e.g., international boundaries and graticule).
-The entry should be an original piece of work and it can be made using traditional methods (colour pencils, water colour, etc) or a computer program. - Each map must have the following information on a label attached to the back side of the representation: the name, age, school or personal address and country of its author, photo of the child (if available) and the title in either French or English (the ICA's official languages).
+- 1. the maximum size must not exceed A3 (420 mm x 297 mm or 17 x 11 inches) - 2. the surface should be flat and pasted-on objects may not be higher than 5 mm or 0.2 inch and have to be thoroughly fixed. - 3. the map can be made using any unbreakable material (thus no glass). - 4. no moveable or folding-out parts covering sections of the drawing (Note: the submissions will be photographed or scanned and the complete drawing has to be visible in one scan or photo). - 5. no perishable materials (like leaves of plants) may be used. - 6. do not plasticize or laminate the drawings because that disturbs the physical appearance of the drawing. - Any number of "systems of projection" can be used to generate the coastlines and other base material (e.g., international boundaries and graticule).
+The entry should be an original piece of work and it can be made using traditional methods (colour pencils, water colour, etc) or a computer program. - Each map must have the following information on a label attached to the back side of the representation: the name, age, school or personal address and country of its author and the title in either French or English (the ICA's official languages).
 If the entry is individual (not sent by a school) the author's legal representatives (e.g. parents) will decide to make or not public their personal address.
-If the representatives do not agree to make it public, the official address of the ICA National Commission will be used for future contacts. - The winning entries will be submitted to international organizations (UNICEF International Art Committee or others) by the ICA Executive for consideration as greeting card designs or other kind of publication that might best showcase the maps created for the Competition.
+If the representatives do not agree to make it public, the official address of the ICA National Commission will be used for future contacts. - Parents of national winners (who have been selected to represent their countries in the International Exhibition) should sign an official ICA form agreeing to their children's participation in the competition and the future use of their drawings for publication. - The winning entries will be submitted to international organizations (UNICEF International Art Committee or others) by the ICA Executive for consideration as greeting card designs or other kind of publication that might best showcase the maps created for the Competition.
 ICA may use them as well.
-Any participant must agree that his/her representation may be reproduced by the ICA or UNICEF or scanned for publication on the Internet by Carleton University (on behalf of the ICA) without consultation or copyright fees. - Competition maps will be archived in the Archives and Research Collections at Carleton University Library and will be available for public viewing on the Library's website (see http://children.library.carleton.ca).
+Any participant must agree that his/her representation may be reproduced by the ICA or other international organizations, or scanned for publication on the Internet by Carleton University (on behalf of the ICA) without consultation or copyright fees. - Competition maps will be archived in the Archives and Research Collections at Carleton University Library and will be available for public viewing on the Library's website (see http://children.library.carleton.ca).